 I found my way last year on a busy day right after it snowed 26″ in January.
 The mountain was crowded, but I happened upon North Camp which gave us ungroomed terrain and unlimited powder day fun – and I was there with the same type of people!
 No lines at chair 7 the last two Sundays I’ve been here… I could see it happening, though.

 All in all, I will choose to go here more often.
-I was a Seven Springs warrior for a long time but you will find me here most likely.
+I was a Seven Springs warrior for a long time but nowadays you will find me at Wisp most likely.
 Recommend for families and groups of friends that have a range of abilities – they will all have fun together at Wisp Resort.